Undergraduate Summer Session

 Enrich Your Undergraduate Experience

-On-campus housing for the Undergraduate Summer Session will be provided on a first-come, first-served basis for students enrolled in Summer Session courses.
-Undergraduate Summer Session Housing will begin on Sunday, June 22, 2014 at 9am and end on Saturday, August 9, 2014 at 12 noon.
-We anticipate housing to be in Young Orchard Apartments.
+On-campus housing for the Undergraduate Summer Session will be provided for students enrolled in Summer Session courses.
+Undergraduate Summer Session Housing will begin on Sunday, June 25, 2017 at 9am and end on Saturday, August 12, 2017 at 12pm noon.
+Housing will be provided in Barbour Hall (100 Charlesfield Street).

 Summer Meal Plan

-Health Services is open for summer program participants from 8:30am to 4:00pm for administrative needs and 9:30-3:30 for medical appointments.
-Health Services is located in Andrews House on the corner of Brown and Charlesfield Streets, Phone 3-3953 (863-3953 for off-campus phones).
+Health Services is open for summer program participants from 8:30am to 4:00pm for administrative needs and 9:30am-3:30pm for medical appointments, Monday though Friday only.
+Health Services is located in Andrews House on the corner of Brown and Charlesfield Streets.
 Situations involving medical attention after business hours are referred to local area hospitals.
 For more information visit the Health Services website.

 Lost & Found

 The major lost and found location on campus during the summer session is the Department of Public Safety (401-863-1663).
-Items of value left behind in residence halls such as jewelry, money, and laptop computers will be turned into the School of Professional Studies (401-863-7900).
+Items of value left behind in residence halls such as jewelry, money, and laptop computers will be turned into Facilities.
+The Facilities Service Response Center can be reached at 1-401-863-7800.
 If you find a lost item on campus, please turn it in to the Department of Public Safety, 75 Charlesfield St.

 Personal & Community Safety